• Home

 Instructions

-• Serve with Jack Cheese, Fritos (jalapeños are good too!) on the side
+• Serve with Jack cheese, Fritos, and jalapeños on the side.

-• You may keep this warm in the crock pot or on low on the stove
+• Keep warm in the slow cooker or on Low on the stove.

 Dinner